-Continuous monitoring of CO2 in fermentation rooms.
+Continuous monitoring of carbon dioxide and oxygen in fermentation rooms.

 Areas of concern for high levels of Carbon dioxide (CO2) in wineries include pits, sumps, storage tanks and bottling rooms, but in particular, fermentation rooms.
 During fermentation a significant amount of CO2 is generated.
 If the tanks are indoors, the CO2 that escapes can collect in low lying areas and pose a safety hazard to employees.
-CO2 is twice as heavy as air and will sink to the bottom of a room or tank, forming potentially hazardous pools of gas that builld up and displace Oxygen (O2).
+CO2 is twice as heavy as air and will sink to the bottom of a room or a tank, forming potentially hazardous pools of gas that build up and displace Oxygen (O2).
 Being odourless and colourless, the presence of CO2 is not known until symptoms of exposure are experienced, unless gas detection equipment is used.

-Using Critical Environment Technologies' QCC Quad Channel Controller with a cGas Detector CO2 Transmitter, and a CGAS Detector O2 transmitter along with a personal, portable O2 detector is the solution.
+Using Critical Environment Technologies’ FCS Flexible Control System with a CGAS Detector CO2 Transmitter, and a CGAS Detector O2 transmitter along with a personal, portable O2 detector is the solution.
 The placement of the transmitter inside the fermentation room provides continuous monitoring for potential leaks of Carbon dioxide.
-The QCC Controller with a top mounted strobe mounted outside the room door provides a status of the air quality conditions inside the room prior to entry.
+The FCS Controller with a top mounted strobe mounted outside the room door provides a status of the air quality conditions inside the room prior to entry.
 If a CO2 leak is detected the top mounted strobe will activate and an audible alarm will sound.
-The designated relays in the QCC will activate a preset response, such as turning on a remote alarm device, actuating the mechanical ventilation system and/or triggering another set response as required.
+The designated relays will activate a pre-set response, such as turning on a remote alarm device, actuating the mechanical ventilation system and/or triggering another set response as required.

-Remote visual and audible alarm devices such as the Remote Strobe / Horn (RSH-24V) should be set up inside each room and if there is another entrance to the room, a QCC-RDM Remote Display Module should be mounted outside the door of that entrance, to provide visual confirmation of gas level readings prior to entering the room.
+Remote visual and audible alarm devices such as the Remote Strobe / Horn (RSH-24V-R or RSA-24V) should be set up inside the fermentation room and if there is another entrance to the room, a QCC-RDM Remote Display Module should be mounted outside the door of that entrance, to provide visual confirmation of gas level readings prior to entering the room.
 In addition, the levels of O2 and CO2 should be checked prior to cleaning the tanks by lowering a personal, portable O2 and CO2 detector into the vessel to determine if it is safe to enter.
 Follow local confined entry requirements and regulations.